Have you ever noticed that your phone sends clicks and pulses to you when pressing buttons? What you’re experiencing is haptic feedback.

 A 2018 study saw that skin communicates positive and negative touch stimuli to humans’ sensory neurons.

-With that in mind, it should come as no surprise that touch plays an important part in helping people make sense of the world, and also the devices they use every day.
+With that in mind, it should come as no surprise that touch plays an essential part in helping people make sense of the world and the devices they use every day.
+Let’s take a look at how haptics are being used in smartphones and wearables, and even in niche fields like car dashboards and surgical simulators, and how you can benefit!

 What Is Haptic Feedback?